tensorflow/tfx-addons/proposals/20220823-huggingface_model_pusher.md

 Component

 ## Project Use-Case(s)
-The HuggingFace Model and Space Hubs let us have [Git-LFS](https://git-lfs.github.com) enabled repositories in public and private modes, and they are easy to manage versions sepecially for those familiar with Git.
+The HuggingFace Model and Space Hubs let us have [Git-LFS](https://git-lfs.github.com) enabled repositories in public and private modes.
+Since these repositories are primarily based on Git, they're easier as far as version control is concerned.

 Supported models hosted on the HuggingFace Model Hub can be directly loaded/used with APIs provided by [transformers](https://huggingface.co/docs/transformers/index) package.
 However, it is not limited.
 We can host arbitrary types of models too.